Jojendersie/gpugi/documentation/doxymanpage.md

   * camera (expected to change only on camera movements)
   * per iteration (expected to change every iteration)

 Glhelper allows to create uniform buffers from shader-meta-info.
-To create the mentioned UBOs, a special dummy shader is used (GLSL UBO layout is set to `shared`).
+To create the mentioned UBOs, a special dummy shader is used to obtain the layouts automatically.
+Since the GLSL UBO layout is set to `shared` it is not necessary to alter the dummy shader on changes or additions to the UBOs (see also `shader/globaluniforms.glsl`).

 The RendererSystem contains its own HDR (RGBA32F) "backbuffer" that can be obtained with RendererSystem::GetBackbuffer().
 All rendering happens in either Renderer or DebugRenderer.